 “Under President Hadi’s leadership, Yemen has the potential to serve as a model for how peaceful transitions can occur when people resist violence and unite under a common cause,” Obama said, warning that much work still lies ahead.

 Hadi received 99.8% of the 6.6 million votes cast in Tuesday’s election, according to Mohmmad Hassan al-Hakimi, chairman of the Supreme Committee for Elections and Referendum.

 Saleh, who led Yemen for 33 years, was wounded in a June assassination attempt at his presidential palace during battles between government troops and tribal fighters.

-"Saleh has the option to continue involvement in politics, and the power transfer deal will not force him to step aside," said Abdu Ganadi, his senior aide.
-"He is the leader of the GPC, and his voice and support will continue being heard in the GPC."
+“Saleh has the option to continue involvement in politics, and the power transfer deal will not force him to step aside,” Ganadi said.
+“He is the leader of the GPC, and his voice and support will continue being heard in the GPC.”

-He said a coming "national dialogue conference" will be an "opportunity to draft a new constitution that will be a new social pact among the Yemenis."
+He said an upcoming “national dialogue conference” will be an “opportunity to draft a new constitution that will be a new social pact among the Yemenis.”